Tragic Curse Of Kaskaskia – The First Capital Of Illinois

 Did A Murdered Native American Young Man Curse Kaskaskia?

-Another sad story tells of a skilled, young Native American man who, in 1735, was employed by a rich fur trader by the name of Bernard.
+Another sad story tells of a skilled, young Native American man who, in 1735, was employed by a rich fur trader named Bernard.

-Bernard was not a very pleasant man, and he didn’t have an opinion of Native Americans, but he tolerated his employee until problems arose when the young man and his daughter Marie fell in love.
-That his beloved daughter would marry a red man was totally unacceptable and Bernard fired the Indian.
+Bernard was not a very pleasant man, and he didn’t have an opinion of Native Americans.
+Still, he tolerated his employee until problems arose when the young man and his daughter Marie fell in love.
+That his beloved daughter would marry a red man was unacceptable, and Bernard fired the Indian.
 He also made sure the young man was blacklisted around the town.
-No one in Kaskaskia gave the Indian work, and he was eventually forced to leave the place.
-Before his departure, he promised Marie, whom he loved that he would return back to her.
+No one in Kaskaskia gave the Indian work, and he was eventually forced to leave.
+Before his departure, he promised Marie, whom he loved, that he would return to her.

-Marie waited and one year later, the young Indian came back as he had promised.
+Marie waited, and one year later, the young Indian returned as he had promised.
 His return made Bernard furious, but this was just the beginning of a tragedy.

 Marie and the Indian “got together and headed north, out of Kaskaskia and away from Bernard.
 This really set Bernard off, and he got together a posse and charged off after them, eventually running the pair to the ground near Cahokia.
 Unhinged by this point, Bernard ordered his trapper cronies to tie the Indian to a log and set him adrift to drown in the Mississippi.
 Over Marie’s protests they did, and before the Indian died, he swore a curse.
 Before the year was out, he said, Bernard would be dead, and he and Marie would be together forever.